There will be many operational, HR and telemedicine/technology changes needed to be implemented to re-invent the “New Normal” medical practice.

 Assessing Demand and Opportunities – Where you want to practice Interviewing and Negotiating Strategies

+Presentation will teach essential business skills for those physicians new to practice.
 This course should be taught in medical school is what seminar attendees repeatedly say!
 New physicians entering practice as well as physicians already in practice can benefit from this course.
 This “hands on,” participatory workshop is designed to teach necessary business survival skills in simple, yet effective methods.

 Participants will learn: